21Saliji/web-development/simple_html/README.md

 $ python3 -m http.server 9000

 This starts the Python simple http server and tells it to listen for HTTP requests on port 9000, serving files from the current directory.

+In your browser and click on a list item.
+It should display a dialog box